nightsense/pacping/README.md

 - `pacping all http 4` will compare http/ipv4 servers in all countries
 - `pacping IS https 6` will compare https/ipv6 servers in Iceland

+Response times are reported in milliseconds.
+Each is the average of three pings.

 ## country code

 `[country code]` may be set to: